 According to the National Center for Charitable Statistics (NCCS), more than 1.5 million nonprofit organizations are registered in the United States.
-And behind every nonprofit organization is a talented, dedicated, altruistic founder with a compelling mission and a transformational vision.
+And behind every nonprofit organization is a talented, dedicated, nonprofit founder with a compelling mission and a transformational vision.
 These nonprofit founders profiled below exhibit the essential attributes of an impactful nonprofit leader, and their organizations will undoubtedly better the world this year.

-Seth Maxwell – Thirst Project
+Nonprofit Founder: Seth Maxwell – Thirst Project

 Seth’s life is busy and full- just the way he likes it!
 Like most 20-somethings, Seth wears many hats: Son, Friend, Entrepreneur, Activist, Producer, Actor and Speaker.
 Seth is the Founder & CEO of The Thirst Project, a creative and diverse non-profit organization located in the heart of Los Angeles.
 The Thirst Project has made a bold commitment to ending the clean water crisis.

 Seth is a storyteller at heart, and has spoken internationally at over 300 schools, countless churches, and numerous conferences, including the TEDx Hollywood Youth Conference, the Nexus Global Youth Summit, the Master’s of Science in Communication Commencement Ceremony for Northwestern University, Envision’s Global Youth Leadership Conference in Washington D.C., and meeting with Obama Administration Officials at the White House to discuss how to activate Millennials for social justice and social change.
 Seth serves the United States Department of State as a member of their U.S. Speaker Program for International Programs representing the United States as a leader in his fields at events and conferences abroad.
 Seth challenges people to fulfill their true purpose in life & become an engaged and socially-conscious human being.